How to Live Frugally on One Income in 2022

 If you want to keep earning points and rewards from your spending without having to exert much effort, then it’s best to keep the Drop app up and running.
 It’s essentially an app that links to your credit or debit card.

 Once you get the app linked to your account, Drop will compile your points and allow you to redeem them as gift cards when you’ve reached a certain threshold.
-This app doesn’t even cost you anything, yet it lets you earn points, which translates to more money and more savings.
+This app doesn’t cost you anything, yet it lets you earn points that translate to more money and more savings.

 Related: 11 Genius Walmart Hacks to Save Money

 Generic pasta, cereals, cleaning products, cheese, condiments, and other products are significantly less expensive than branded ones.
-You may be surprised you can’t tell the difference between store-brand and brand-name items!
+You may be surprised you can’t tell the difference between store-brand and name-brand items!

 Try generic medicines, too.
-According to the FDA, which tightly regulates generic drugs to ensure they meet the same quality standards as name-brand medications, the price of generic drugs is 80-85% less than name brand medicines.
+According to the FDA, which tightly regulates generic drugs to ensure they meet the same quality standards as name-brand medications, the price of generic drugs is 80-85 percent less than name-brand medicines.

 Is vacation taking the backseat now that you want your family to learn how to live frugally on one income?
 You can always make a compromise.

 Go on holidays, but make sure you don’t go overboard with the spending.
-In fact, you can still enjoy your vacations and have fun, while saving a couple of dollars by opting for non-hotel accommodations, such as in rental properties listed on Airbnb and booking.com.
+In fact, you can still enjoy your vacations and have fun.
+Save a couple of dollars by opting for non-hotel accommodations such as rental properties listed on Airbnb and booking.com.
+You might also consider going local and pocket the airfare fee.

 I’ve learned a lot of cool tips on how to get free Internet legally.
 If you are in the US, try these zero-cost options to get an internet connection and save at least $50 per month!

-24. Cut gym membership and exercise without having to pay a dime
+- Cut gym membership; exercise without paying a dime

-According to data from Statistica, 67% of people (US) with gym memberships never use them and that, on average, gym membership owners go the gym only twice per week.
+According to data from Statistica, 67percent of people (US) with gym memberships never use them and that, on average, the rest of the gym membership owners go to the gym only twice per week.
 Are you one of these people?
 Unless you really use your membership, I recommend replacing your membership with free fitness activities.

-Monthly spending for gym memberships range from $30 – $100+ per month, depending on where you go.
+Monthly spending for gym memberships ranges from $30 to $100+ per month, depending on where you go.
 Eliminating this expense could help you save $500 per year easily.

 Using discount gift cards when eating out is a great money saver!
 For example, if you frequent Applebees, buy a $25 restaurant gift card online through sites like Swagbucks to save 20% or more!

-Statistics show that in 2006 alone, health care expenditure was over $7000 per person.
+Statistics show that in 2006 alone, healthcare expenditures were over $7000 per person.
 Moreover, according to Consumer Healthcare Product Association, on average, U.S. households spend about $338 per year on OTC products.

-We can avoid these expenses by practicing preventive care.
-Schedule regular checkups and exercise healthy habits to avoid medical expenses.
+We can avoid many of these expenses by practicing preventive care.
+Schedule regular checkups and practice healthy habits to avoid medical expenses.
 Preventive care also extends to your vehicles to avoid unneeded expenses.

-Acorns is an investment app that helps you save and invest your spare change without thinking.
-Think of saving your spare change in a piggy bank, Acorns is the digital version of it.
+Acorns is an investment app that helps you save and invest your spare change without thinking about it.
+Think of saving your spare change in a piggy bank–Acorns is the digital version of the piggy bank.

-If you spent $3.80 for a coffee using the credit/debit card you linked to Acorns, Acorns will see the transaction, transfers the spare change of $0.20 to your Acorns account.
+If you spent $3.80 for a coffee using the credit/debit card you linked to Acorns, Acorns will see the transaction and transfer the spare change of $0.20 to your Acorns account.
 When your account hits $5, Acorns will withdraw the money and invest it.

 If you find it difficult to save money, Acorns is a cool app to use to trick yourself into saving money.